FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Loom Pro (€12.50/user)Loom Free (25 videos)€12.50

 Potential savings: €200–€400/month before touching infrastructure.
-Combined with cutting zombie tools, most indie hackers find €300–€600/month in total savings.
+Combined with cutting zombie tools, most indie hackers find €300–€600/month of SaaS cost optimization upside in the first pass alone.

 • Infrastructure = hosting, database, CDN, serverless